caiotravain/BLE-React-Example/README.md

 <h3> Utilization </h3>
 <p>Connect your android device and run the program, after building press "A" and wait for the blundle be compleated.
-You can edit the name of the devices in the file "useBLE.ts" to only appear your bluetooth adpater (ONLY WORKS ON HC-10 ADAPTER) please be note since its a project built on top of another project the variables may be noted as heartbeat but they are from the HC-10 adapter, such UUID and other caracteristics.</p>
+You can edit the name of the devices in the file "useBLE.ts" to only appear your bluetooth adpater (ONLY WORKS ON HC-10 ADAPTER).
+Please be note since its a project built on top of another project the variables may be noted as heartbeat but they are from the HC-10 adapter, such UUID and other caracteristics.</p>

 <p>Any questions fill free to open an issue or send an email, thx</p>

-references: BLESampleExpo Pulse indicator [(Can't find it now)] (https://github.com/friyiajr/BLESampleExpo)
+references: BLESampleExpo Pulse indicator (https://github.com/friyiajr/BLESampleExpo) (https://www.youtube.com/watch?v=UuHLPsjp6fM&t=280s)